 NOTE—Responding without regard to the busy/idle state of the medium means that a non-AP STA can respond without the need to check the medium indication from physical CS and virtual CS (i.e., basic NAV and intra-BSS NAV).

-The intra-BSS NAV is not considered in virtual CS by a non-AP STA in determining whether to respond to a Trigger frame sent by the AP with which the non-AP STA is associated.
+A non-AP STA does not consider the intra-BSS NAV in determining whether to respond to a Trigger frame sent by the AP with which the non-AP STA is associated.(#25070)

-The basic NAV is considered in virtual CS by a non-AP STA in determining whether to respond to a Trigger frame sent by the AP with which the non-AP STA is associated.(#24232)
+A non-AP STA considers the basic NAV in determining whether to respond to a Trigger frame sent by the AP with which the non-AP STA is associated.(#24232) (#25070)

-A NAV is considered in virtual CS by a non-AP STA in determining whether to respond to a Trigger frame sent by an AP with which the non-AP STA is not associated, through the UORA procedure (see 26.5.4 (UL OFDMA-based random access (UORA))) unless the NAV was set by a frame originating from the AP sending the Trigger frame.(#24232)
+A non-AP STA considers the NAV in determining whether to respond to a Trigger frame sent by an AP with which the non-AP STA is not associated, through the UORA procedure (see 26.5.4 (UL OFDMA-based random access (UORA))) unless the NAV was set by a frame originating from the AP sending the Trigger frame.(#25070)(#24232)

-NOTE 1—The intra-BSS NAV is considered in virtual CS by a non-AP STA associated with an AP in determining whether to respond to a Trigger frame with RU allocations for unassociated STAs sent by another AP.
+NOTE 1—A non-AP STA associated with an AP considers the intra-BSS NAV in determining whether to respond to a Trigger frame with RU allocations for unassociated STAs sent by another AP. (#25070)

 NOTE 2—The details of how a non-AP STA is solicited by the Trigger frame for transmission are described in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).